 How I left the 9-5 to live my dream life in Japan

 I used to work 50 hours a week in an office job.
 But I left the 9 -5 behind to chase my passions and now live in Japan, where I own several businesses and ski more than 100+ days a year.
-I live in a mountain town and take advantage of all it offers yearly.
+I live in a mountain town and take advantage of everything it offers.

 Let me show you how to turn your dreams into reality.